GustavHenning/usefulBash/README.md

 Used for a clean slate install of ubuntu to get up to speed quicker
 * Intended Cygwin support (not really tested the latest versions)

+## wiggle.sh
+Used to run applications with parameters that simultaniously return a value to be maximized.
+Currently under developement.

 Feedback welcome and appreciated.
 Pull requests welcome: readability over elegance

 ## Disclaimer